PlutoZhang/Zowe-docs/topics/atlas-install.md

 To install Atlas, complete the following steps:

-1. [Follow instructions to obtain the Project Giza installation media](https://github.com/gizafoundation/Downloads/releases), once complete you should have an Atlas pax file along with the Atlas install script (scripts/atlas/atlaa-wlp-package-0.0.3.sh)
+1. [Follow instructions to obtain the Project Giza installation media](https://github.com/gizafoundation/Downloads/releases), once complete you should have an Atlas PAX file along with the Atlas install script (scripts/atlas/atlaa-wlp-package-0.0.3.sh)

 2. Move the Atlas PAX file and install script to the desired installation directory.